top of page

 THE END TIME ELIJAH

-A conviction strongly adhered to by many in the end time Church of God is that Herbert W Armstrong fulfilled a role supposedly prophesied in Mt 17:10-11, that of the so called "end time Elijah".
+A conviction strongly adhered to by many in the end time Church of God is that Herbert W Armstrong fulfilled a role supposedly prophesied in Matthew 17:10-11, that of the so-called "end time Elijah", as seen for instance in this article.
 I realise not all Churches of God hold to this doctrine, and some put a different spin on it, but it is nevertheless a widely held belief.

-The author of this website held this belief virtually unquestioned for some 25 years.
+The author of this website himself held this belief virtually unquestioned for some 25 years.

-Very few in the Church of God realise how Herbert Armstrong, through his acquaintance with the writings of a former Seventh Day Adventist minister named G. G. Rupert, learned the truth about the validity of God's law, including the annual Holy Days.
-Rupert believed that he himself was the "end time Elijah", and mentions others before him who believed that they were the "end time Elijah".
+Very few in the Church of God realise that Herbert Armstrong was influenced by the writings of a former Seventh Day Adventist minister named G. G. Rupert, who understood the truth about the validity of God's law, including the annual holy days.
+Rupert believed that he himself was the "end time Elijah" and mentions others before him who believed that they were the "end time Elijah".

 Click here to read the G. G. Rupert article from 1919 that shows these things.

-The concept of and the belief in an "end time Elijah" did not originate with Herbert W Armstrong.
+So the concept of and belief in an "end time Elijah" did not originate with Herbert Armstrong.

-Although the words of Christ in Matthew 17:11, "Elijah truly shall come first, and restore all things" (KJV), do not say what these "all things" are, it has always, in the recent history of the Church of God, been explained as referring to Church doctrines.
-G. G. Rupert thought so too.
+Although the words of Christ, "Elijah is coming first and will restore all things", do not say what "all things" refers to, this Scripture has usually been explained as pertaining to Church doctrines; G. G. Rupert thought so too.

-Even if we assume this is correct, it raises an enormous problem: ministers from the Church Herbert Armstrong (HWA) attended for years, the Church of God Seventh Day (COG7), say that most of what HWA taught after he left them and went his own way, was already taught by them.
+If this is correct, it raises an enormous problem: Ministers from the Church that Herbert Armstrong (HWA) attended for many years, the Church of God Seventh Day (COG7), say that most of what HWA taught after he left them and went his own way, was already taught by them.
 Taking into account the teachings of the COG7 and G. G. Rupert, how many doctrines were actually "restored" to the Church by HWA?

 1) The Ten Commandments